ElishaKay/nli-librarywiki-sample-readme/README.md

 Getting Started
 ---------------

-The first steps is to make set up your local environment.
+The first step is to set up your local environment.

 1) Download python version 3.6.1